KamilZielinski/KamilZielinski/README.md

 - 🇵🇱 Moving from one place to another but currently: Somewhere in Poland
 - 🎮 Love playing FPS games like [Valorant](https://playvalorant.com/) or [Overwatch 2](https://overwatch.blizzard.com)
 - 🌱 Working on an ASMR project in my free time that will be released "soon-ish"
+- 🚗 Working on an Automotive project in my free time that will be released... "sooner than the ASMR one"
 - 😁 Nice to meet you!